mikegcoleman/docker101-linux/README.md

 2876                999                 0:00                mysqld
 ```

 The MySQL instance is isolated in the container, because no ports have been made available to the host.
 Traffic can't get into Docker containers from the host, unless ports are explicitly published.
 You can't connect an external client.
-Other containers in the same Docker network can access the SQL Server container, and you can run commands inside the container through Docker.
+Other containers in the same Docker network can access the MySQL container, and you can run commands inside the container through Docker.

 List the MYSQL version